chris-short/devopsish.com/content/post/126/index.md

 [Kubernetes Ingress Tutorial: Beginners Series](https://devopscube.com/kubernetes-ingress-tutorial/) — "You will learn the concept of ingress resource and ingress controllers used for routing external traffic to Kubernetes deployments."

-[Cilium 1.5: Scaling to 5k nodes and 100k pods, BPF-based SNAT, and Rolling Key Updates for Transparent Encryption](https://cilium.io/blog/2019/04/24/cilium-15/) — Cilium 1.5 now officially supports an eye watering, "5k nodes, 100k pods and 20k services."
+[Cilium 1.5: Scaling to 5k nodes and 100k pods, BPF-based SNAT, and Rolling Key Updates for Transparent Encryption](https://cilium.io/blog/2019/04/24/cilium-15/) — Cilium 1.5 now officially supports an eye-watering, "5k nodes, 100k pods and 20k services."

 [gopls](https://github.com/golang/go/wiki/gopls) — `gopls` (pronounced: "go please") is an implementation of the Language Server Protocol (LSP) server for Go.
 The LSP allows any text editor to be extended with IDE-like features.